 Cattle Crushes - The Myths About Cattle Footing, Hydraulic Engines & More

-1. Myth: Footing isn’t a concern in the crush.
+1. Myth: Footing isn’t a concern in the chute.

 FACT: Minimize stress and safety concerns with non-slip flooring.
-Your crush should be located in an area with good drainage.
+Your chute should be located in an area with good drainage.
 Adding non-slip flooring and updating it periodically will ensure safety. ().

 2. Myth: I can’t stop cattle from kneeling or pulling backwards.